 What is financial wellbeing?

 As far as buzzwords go, financial wellbeing (also known as financial wellness) is one appearing on everybody’s radar these days.
 There are many different measures of the concept as there has never been an explicit definition or standard way to encapsulate what the term means.
-The overarching idea is that individuals with acute financial literacy and a good understanding of their financial situation are overall happier and more confident, as that understanding provides them with freedom of choice and a greater sense of security in their daily lives.
+The overarching idea is that individuals with acute financial literacy and a good understanding of their financial health and wellbeing are overall happier and more confident, as that understanding provides them with freedom of choice and a greater sense of security in their daily lives.

 According to the Consumer Financial Protection Bureau in the US, financial wellbeing is defined as “a state of being wherein you have control over day-to-day, month-to-month finances; have the capacity to absorb a financial shock; are on track to meet your financial goals; and have the financial freedom to make the choices that allow you to enjoy life.”

-Effective management of one’s economic life has proven to not only improve financial wellbeing, but also social and emotional wellbeing.
+Effective management of one’s economic life has proven to not only improve financial health and wellbeing, but also social and emotional wellbeing.
 Financial planning and goal setting ensures that individuals are making intentional decisions about their money, working towards desired outcomes.